janverschelde/PHCpack/src/doc/source/welcome.rst

 and so most homotopies will lead to diverging solution paths.
-In general, a polynomial system may have solution sets of many different dimensions, which renders the solving process challenging but a the same time still very interesting.
+In general, a polynomial system may have solution sets of many different dimensions, which renders the solving process challenging but at the same time still very interesting.

 Version 1.0 of PHCpack was archived as Algorithm 795 by ACM Transactions on Mathematical Software.